The Carolina's Construction Defects Lawyer

 - Large builders rely on non-judicial remedies such as arbitration to avoid the accountability of the courts and juries

-There are some warning signs you should look for before you purchase a house or in your current home:
+There are some warning signs you should look for in your home or before you purchase a house:

 Take a walk around the outside of your newly built home, with a camera and notepad in hand.
 Issues with exterior surfaces, sealing of windows and doors, a patio or deck, and concrete surfacing should be your main focus here.
 Water intrusion is the enemy.